CHIRANTH-24/OpenText_GuessWord/README.md

 Workflow triggers on:

-- Push to main/master branch
+- Push to main branch
-- Pull requests to main/master branch
+- Pull requests to main branch

-## License

-This project is licensed under the MIT License.

 ## Support